timharek/timharek.no/pages/projects/vestkontakt.md

 ![](/assets/img/projects/vestkontakt/web-2020.png)

 Today, VK's website is simpler and much easier to understand and navigate.
-We've gained a lot more traffic since our redesign, our customers stays on our website on average for 1 min for new users and mainly go for our contact-page.
+We've gained a lot more traffic since our redesign, our customers stays on our website on average for 2 min for new users and mainly go for our contact-page.
 So our redesign has been worth it.

 You can check it out via [vestkontakt.no](https://vestkontakt.no)

 ## Project is still work in progress

-I will update this case study as it progresses, I want this to reflect what I've been able to improve Vest Kontakt AS.
+I will update this case study as it progresses, I want this to reflect what I've been able to improve at Vest Kontakt AS.